sulscott/Air-Quality-Monitoring/README.md

 source venv/bin/activate
 ```

-2. In a terminal run the following command from the producers directory to start the streaming (using temperature as an example)
+1. In a terminal run the following command from the producers directory to start the streaming

 ```
-python temperature_producer.py
+python KafkaProducerRunner.py
 ```

-3. Run the following command from the consumers directory to start consuming the data from the `temperature-demo` topic (using temperature as an example)
+1. Run the following command from the consumers directory to start consuming the data from the topics

 ```
-python data_consumer.py
+python DataConsumer.py
 ```

 4. After running these commands you should see something like: